-Enrich your understanding of women’s contributions to society with a minor in women and gender studies at St. John Fisher College.
+Enrich your understanding of how gender, race, sexuality, and other identities function in and contribute to a rich society with a minor in women and gender studies at St. John Fisher College.

 The women and gender studies minor will serve you well if you are planning a career in any of the following fields: